ovro-lwa/distributed-pipeline/README.md

 ```
 pipenv sync --dev
 ```
-This should install the dependencies of the project.
-Then run in the pipenv-managed virtualenv (which can be invoked with `pipenv shell` or prefix the command with `pipenv run`)
+This should install the dependencies of the project (with versions etc as specified in `Pipfile.lock`).
+Then run in the pipenv-managed virtualenv
+(which can be invoked with `pipenv shell` or prefix the command with `pipenv run`)

 Then run